awsdocs/aws-systems-manager-user-guide/doc_source/integrations-community.md

   *Published March 2017*
 + [Managing Secrets for Amazon ECS Applications Using Parameter Store and IAM Roles for Tasks](http://aws.amazon.com/blogs/compute/managing-secrets-for-amazon-ecs-applications-using-parameter-store-and-iam-roles-for-tasks/)

-  By using Parameter Store and task AWS Identity and Access Management \(IAM\) roles, you can create a central secret management store and a well integrated access layer that allows applications to access only the keys they need, to restrict access on a container basis, and to further encrypt secrets with custom KMS keys\.
+  By using Parameter Store and task AWS Identity and Access Management \(IAM\) roles, you can create a central secret management store and a well integrated access layer that allows applications to access only the keys they need, to restrict access on a container basis, and to further encrypt secrets with custom AWS Key Management Service \(AWS KMS\) keys\.

   *Published January 2017*